RichardCoffee/custom-post-type/README.md

 ## Notes

-After the post type has been created, an action hook is run called 'tcc_custom_post_{post slug}'.
+After the post type has been created, an action hook is run named 'tcc_custom_post_{post slug}'.
 Hook there to run any needed code, such as registering a taxonomy.

 #### Capabilities
 Automatically creates unique caps, based on the slug for the CPT.
 Also, adds the expected caps to the default WordPress user roles.
+Does not handle custom roles, although `$GLOBALS['wp_post_types'][$this->type][cap]` will give you a full list for the CPT.

 #### Taxonomies
 The class provides a taxonomy_registration() method.
 If used, it provides the ability to prevent term deletion for the taxonomy.
 There is also a mechanism in place to prevent specific term deletion.